 Oman Tourism strengthens its outreach in India with three-city roadshow

-The Ministry of Tourism, Oman successfully conducted roadshows in Bengaluru, Pune and Mumbai recently, to strengthen its outreach among the travel trade fraternity in India.
+The Ministry of Tourism, Oman successfully conducted roadshows in Bengaluru, Pune and Mumbai recently to strengthen its outreach among the travel trade fraternity in India.
 In an effort to retain the growth momentum of Indian arrivals in Oman, the Ministry along with destination management companies, hotels, attraction operators and Oman Air, the national carrier connected with over 200 notable travel and tour companies.

 The interactive platform with prefixed meetings allowed trade partners and travel agents to network and learn more about the diverse product offerings and experiences that Oman has to offer.
 The roadshows were well attended and received a remarkable response in each city.

-Commenting on the roadshow, Lubaina Sheerazi, India Representative, Ministry of Tourism, Oman said, “Tourism is on the rise and inbound arrivals from India has significantly increased in the last few years.
+Commenting on the roadshow, Lubaina Sheerazi, India Representative, Ministry of Tourism, Oman said, “Tourism is on the rise and number of inbound arrivals from India has significantly increased in the last few years.
 India represents a substantial and vast market for Oman, given the high percentage of travellers willing to travel abroad and experience new destinations.
 We have been observing a steady year-on-year increase in tourist arrivals to Oman from India and are extremely pleased with the consistent growth.
 While Mumbai is one of our primary source markets, Bengaluru and Pune have shown immense potential as we see a rise in the number of outbound travellers from these cities.
 They are constantly on the lookout for unique destinations and Oman fits the bill perfectly.”